 Spotify has already made considerable progress towards restoring the value lost to piracy and other less well monetized forms of music consumption.
-As of March 2013, Spotify had over 24 million global users.
-18 million of them were using our free tier, wherein listeners pay for their consumption by viewing and listening to advertisements.
-At that time, as well, more than 6 million users were paying a $9.99 / £9.99 / €9.99 monthly subscription to use Spotify’s Premium tier.
+As of December 2014, Spotify had over 60 million global users with more than 15 million if those paying a $9.99 / £9.99 / €9.99 monthly subscription to use Spotify’s Premium tier.

 The chart below shows Spotify’s rapid user growth over the past few years: